Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 From the plot we can see that a hand strength of 5 is most common and that most hand strengths fall in range between 2 and 10.
 The mean, median and standard deviation for the hand strengths are: 6.11, 6.0 and 3.62 respectively.

 The first set of features we generate are counts of the number of times each betting action (call, check, raise, bet and all-in) was performed in each of the stages of betting.
-Our assumption is that aggresive moves, like raising, betting and going all-in should be an indication that a player has a strong pocket and passive moves like checking should be an indication that a player has a weak poker.
+Our assumption is that aggresive moves, like raising, betting and going all-in should be an indication that a player has a strong pocket and passive moves like checking should be an indication that a player has a weak pocket.
 Calling is somewhere in the middle on the passive-aggressive spectrum of betting actions and thus we expect that it should be an indication of neither a particularily strong nor a particularily weak pocket.

 We visualized the spread of each of these features to see if there was enough variance for the features to have predictive power, then we plotted the features against hand strengths to test our intuitions about the underlying relationships between them.